Bgallahue/OrgStructure/OrgGenerator.md

 -   sfdx sfdmu:run --sourceusername PRODUCTIONUSERNAME --targetusername DEVORGUSERNAME EXAMPLE COMMAND: sfdx sfdmu:run --sourceusername bgallahue@mycervello.com.evr --targetusername bgallahue@mycervello.com.evr.BGDev

-This will move the necessary data over to the Dev Hub using the SFDX Data Move Utility, the exports.json file in the scripts folder is what the SFDX Data Move Utility is referencing
+This will move the necessary data over to the Dev Org using the SFDX Data Move Utility, the exports.json file in the scripts folder is what the SFDX Data Move Utility is referencing

 **Step 4.**
 Deploy the EvolveDataGenerator class to your Dev Org